dotnet/docs/docs/machine-learning/tutorials/sentiment-analysis.md

 ## Choose a learning algorithm

-The `FastTreeBinaryClassificationTrainer` object is a decision tree learner you'll use in this pipeline.
+To add the trainer, call the `mlContext.Transforms.Text.FeaturizeText` wrapper method which returns a <xref:Microsoft.ML.Trainers.FastTree.FastTreeBinaryClassificationTrainer> object.
+This is a decision tree learner you'll use in this pipeline.
 The `FastTreeBinaryClassificationTrainer` is appended to the `pipeline` and accepts the featurized `SentimentText` (`Features`) and the `Label` input parameters to learn from the historic data.

 Add the following code to the `Train` method: